How to protect yourself from air pollution? Everything You Need to Know

 - Drink honey mixed with lukewarm water, eat sugar and fennel mixed.
 Must eat jaggery after meals.

 Harms your skin too

 Air pollution can also cause great damage to the skin.
-It can also cause untimely wrinkles, freckles, eczema, skin dryness, psoriasis, pimples and skin cancer in critical condition.
+In critical conditions, it can also cause untimely wrinkles, freckles, eczema, skin dryness, psoriasis, pimples, and skin cancer.